 COMPETITION: The preliminary level of competition begins with an online preliminary test round.
 Top online teams from both high school divisions will advance to the Kansas in-person championship.
 The champions from both divisions will have an opportunity to participate in a national semi-final round (school proctored test) and could have the chance to advance.
 The top eight states in each division will win an all expense paid trip to New York City.

 No economic course is necessary to join the game!

-Click the link below to register as a teacher for the
+Click the link below to register as a teacher:

 (Teacher register anytime)